coderRaj07/noteAPI/README.md

    ```bash
    docker run -d --name redis-stack -p 6379:6379 -p 1008:8001 redis/redis-stack:latest
    ```

+  Make sure that Docker Daemon or Docker-Desktop is running in the background to avoid docker daemon not running issue

    Or, if Redis is already installed, users can stop and remove unwanted packages to avoid conflicts: